vini2003/vini2003/README.md

 I'm Vinícius, an 18 year old software developer down in southern Brazil (🇧🇷)!

-I work with Kotlin and Java, and am currently doing work for TommyInnit.
+I work with Kotlin and Java, and am currently doing work for [TommyInnit](https://www.youtube.com/c/TommyInnit/).
 I've been working on this for nearly three years, and enjoy coding both professionaly and on my free time.
 I've been directly involved in a few dozen videos and streams, which have only gotten cooler over time! :)

 Below are some of the projects I've directly worked on and/or managed - take a look!

 **Developed, Managed**

+- **Origins SMP** - I develop mods for, and manage, the Origins SMP!
+Currently played by over a dozen famous streamers.
+- **Tommy SMP** - I also develop mods for, and manage, TommyInnit's private SMP!
+Also played by multiple streamers.

 - [Minecraft's Funniest YouTuber Talent Show...](https://www.youtube.com/watch?v=a3ejYq70wps&t=264s), whose repositores are private.
 - [Minecraft's Funniest YouTuber Hunger Games...](https://www.youtube.com/watch?v=OCSfKNhe-FU&t=1768s), whose repositores are private.